Medicines used in pregnancy

 Allergic rhinitis in pregnancy access information from Specialist Pharmacy Service for safety and first line choices in pregnancy – Hayfever or allergic rhinitis: treatment during pregnancy

-Specialist Pharmacy Service – Asthma: treatment during pregnancy
+Specialist Pharmacy Service – Asthma: treatment during pregnancy (under review)

 NHS Somerset Respiratory webpage